jq-rs/talk-to-genie/README.md

 ## Architecture & Design

 - **Detailed Design/Architecture:** Design and implement zkApp that is used for software licensing.
 Design and implement a zkOracle to save extra information for the license.
 Create APIs for license handling.
 Ensure that privacy and anonymity are preserved.
 Save only licensing Merkle root on-chain and rest into zkOracle off-chain.
+Use the public key as the licensing key.
+Allow to set expiry time for the license in questing.
 Verify both off-chain and on-chain when checking license validity.
-Allow to set expiry time for the license in questing.
 Ensure that several license instances can use the same zkApp.
 - **Vision:** Revolutionize software licensing with zkApps.
 - **Project Timeline :** 3M
 - **Existing Work:** Rust REST API server exists and can be extended for zkOracle use case.